Inlays and Onlays

 Caring for Your Inlay or Onlay

 Proper brushing and flossing will help you to maintain the life of your inlay or onlay for many years.
 As with all dental work, patients should avoid harmful activities like chewing ice or fingernails.
 With proper care, your inlay or onlay can last 10 years or longer.
-Routine professional cleanings and oral exams at our La Jolla office will ensure your inlay or onlay is performing well and will last for years to come.
+Routine professional teeth cleanings and dental exams at our La Jolla office will ensure your inlay or onlay is performing well and will last for years to come.

 Learn More about Inlays and Onlays